 MAIN NUMBER & HELP DESK 727-547-4575 ext.
 221

 The Treasure Island Finance Department serves as a passport acceptance facility for the U.S. Department of State, Passport Services.
-Applications are processed between the hours of 9am and 3pm, Monday through Friday, at 120 108th Avenue, Treasure Island.
+Applications are processed between the hours of 9am and 3pm, Tuesdays through Fridays only, at 120 108th Avenue, Treasure Island.
 It is required to call the Help Desk number and set up an appointment first.
 No walk-in applications can be processed.
 You must make an appointment.
 Detailed information regarding current requirements and fees, Consular information sheets and downloadable application forms can also be found on the U.S. Department of State website - http://www.travel.state.gov/.

 Passport Books and Passport Cards

 Customers have the option of applying for a passport book, a passport card or both.
 The passport card may only be used for land and sea travel between the United States and Canada, Mexico, Bermuda and the Caribbean.
 The passport card will provide a less expensive, more convenient alternative for those who travel to these destinations.
 The Passport Card cannot be used for international travel by air.

 - Adults (16 years of age and older) - Ten (10) years

 - Children (15 years and younger) - Five (5) years

 - Expedited processing: 2 to 3 weeks

 - Regular processing: 4 to 6 weeks

 - During busier times, such as the summer travel season, the U.S. Department of State encourages customers to expedite their applications if traveling in less than 4 weeks.